nsreeen/Pyforth/pyforth/notes.md

 # execute
-Execute pops an address from the stack.
-The cell at the address in the dictionary contains one of the following:
+Execute pops an index from the stack.
+That index points to a cell that might contain:

-1) the word header of the word that has the code we want (we want to execute the thing in the cell after the address: dictionary[address+1]())
+* a function pointer - in which case we want to execute the contents

-2) another index in the dictionary, which contains the word header of the word that has the code we want (we want to go to the index inside the cell address, and execute the thing in the cell after it: dictionary[dictionary[address]+1])
+* a WordHeader object - in which case we want to execute the contents of the cell after

-So either way we want to add one to the address we execute to account for the the code to be executed being in the cell after the header (which we get when we look up the word in the dictionary)
+* an index to another cell - in which we want to get to the contents of that other cell

-To check which, we check if it's an int or not (number 2 is an int, number 1 is not).
-We then update_index (the global variable index) with the address of the code pointer we want, and call that
+* an index which points to another cell, which points to another cell <- avoid this!

 # Compiling new words